 As per Jensen et al. (2004, p.
 22) '[..] corporate governance and remuneration policies are highly inter-related: bad governance can easily lead to value-destroying pay practices, and many notorious excesses in pay can be traced to poor governance'.
 This implies that the agency conflict arising out of the separation between the management and ownership can be mitigated by designing incentive structures for directors in such a manner that they align the interests of the directors and the shareholders.
 However, directors' compensation can solve as well as aggravate the agency conflict.
-Therefore, other corporate governance mechanisms such as compensation committees, shareholders' approval of directors' compensation, and well-defined maximum lengths of service for directors, etc. may be required.
+Therefore, other corporate governance mechanisms such as compensation committees, shareholders' approval of directors' compensation including stock-based incentive plans, disclosure of directors' compensation, and well-defined maximum lengths of service for directors, etc. may be required.